A Stairway to the Stars: Critical reception

-Praise for A Stairway to the Stars was most directed to its ambiance.
+A Stairway to the Stars was critically acclaimed, with praise being most directed to its ambiance.
 Olli Siebelt of BBC Music described the record as "a truly wonderful little gem that will have you dancing in the haunted ballroom, over and over again."
 Writing for A Closer Listen in 2013, Zachary Corsa interpreted the album as the result of "an era of smartphone obsessions and fear-strewn media overload," where "we should all be so haunted by the past and its implications."
 Shanshee_allures, critic of Julian Cope's Unsung, said it is the best of the haunted ballroom trilogy, "although it will take a few listens to appreciate just how it works as a piece."
 He concluded, "Once you’ve cracked it, it just might turn out to be one of the most fascinating, unfathomably wonderful creations you have ever heard."
 Musique Machine's Justin Faase affirmed the record was one of the best dark ambient releases of the time, surpassing record labels such as Cold Meat Industry.
 The album is regarded as Kirby's best album of his haunted ballroom trilogy.
 Along with Selected Memories from the Haunted Ballroom and Persistent Repetition of Phrases, A Stairway to the Stars is one of Kirby's most praised early records as the Caretaker.